awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch.md

 # Configuring a Windows instance using EC2Launch<a name="ec2launch"></a>

-EC2Launch is a set of Windows PowerShell scripts that replaces the EC2Config service on Windows Server 2016 and later AMIs\.
+EC2Launch is a set of Windows PowerShell scripts that replaced the EC2Config service on Windows Server 2016 and later AMIs\.
+The latest launch service for all supported Windows Server versions is [EC2Launch v2](ec2launch-v2.md), which replaces both EC2Config and EC2Launch\.

 **Topics**
 + [EC2Launch tasks](#ec2launch-tasks)